klaytn/kips/KIPs/kip-81.md

 Under the default timing settings, a typical governance proposal is handled as follows.

 1. When a governance proposal is submitted, it enters a 7-day preparation period where GCs can adjust their voting powers by staking or unstaking KLAYs.
 The list of voters (i.e., GCs) is finalized at the moment of proposal submission.
-However, voting powers are finalized at the end of preparation period.
+However, voting powers are finalized at the end of the preparation period.
 2. A 7-day voting period immediately follows after the preparation period.
 3. If there are enough Yes votes, the transactions can be queued within 7 days after voting ends.
 4. The transaction is delayed by 2 days to be executable.
-This delay gives the ecosystem enough time to adjust to then change and perform final review about transactions.
+This delay gives the ecosystem enough time to adjust to the change and perform a final review of transactions.
 5. After the delay, the transaction can be executed within 7 days.

-The proposer of a proposal can cancel it any time prior to execution.
+The proposer of a proposal can cancel it at any time prior to execution.
 If a passed transaction is not queued or executed within the timeout, the proposal automatically expires.

 ![voting steps](../assets/kip-81/voting_steps.png)

 #### Timing settings

-Proposal timeline is dictated by several timing settings below.
+The proposal timeline is dictated by several timing settings below.
 The settings are expressed in block numbers.
-The number of days in below table is calculated based on 1 block/sec assumption.
+The number of days in the below table is calculated based on 1 block/sec assumption.

 | Name           | Meaning                                                      | Default Value   |
 |----------------|--------------------------------------------------------------|-----------------|